 - Grinding and Clenching

 Even though there is no way to reverse gum recession, there are ways to treat it effectively.
 There are also some easy ways to help prevent receding gums in the first place.
-To best protect yourself, brush and floss every day (but don’t brush too hard!) and see your dentist in Richardson twice a year.
+To best protect yourself, brush and floss every day (but don’t brush too hard!) and see your dentist in Richardson twice a year for teeth cleaning.